BurstingSilver/Snippets/README.md

-# iMIS-Snippets
+# Snippets
-iMIS Snippets and Utility Scripts
+Snippets and Utility Scripts